Assessment and accountability

 ‘All too often the focus on exam results fails to take account of the mammoth steps students and teachers have sometimes taken on the way to attaining their personal summits.’

-On the CEM blog we look at the five key things teachers and senior leaders should know about value-added, the original vision behind value-added that was pioneered by Carol Taylor-Fitzgibbon, and how it can be used as part of a wider discussion about progress and impact.
+What should teachers and senior leaders know about value-added?
+The original vision behind value-added that was pioneered by Carol Taylor-Fitzgibbon.
+Find out how it can be used as part of a wider discussion about progress and impact.

 On her blog Rebecca Allen, Professor of Education at UCL Institute of Education and Founder of TeacherTapp, discusses how standardised assessments are used in schools to help measure pupil progress, and the key considerations teachers should take into account when looking at data from these tests.